folio-org/okapi/doc/guide.md

 #### Install Operation Example

-Suppose we have pulled module descriptors from the remote repo from "Pull Example", and now would like to enable `md mod-users-bl-2.0.1` for our tenant.
+Suppose we have pulled module descriptors from the remote repo (e.g. using [Pull Operation Example](#pull-operation-example) above) and now would like to enable `mod-users-bl-2.0.1` for our tenant.

 ```
 cat > /tmp/okapi-tenant.json <<END